![]() | ![]() |

 A new product is the National Vegetation Classification which represents the current distribution of vegetation groups within the U.S. National Vegetation Classification circa 2016.

-Q: What year will LF Remap represent?
+Q: What year does LF Remap represent?

 LF Remap's comprehensive vegetation and fuels mapping reflects circa 2016 ground conditions.
 As part LF Remap, disturbances on the landscape were mapped for the years 2015 and 2016.